 - South Entrance (open from 7 a.m. to 6 p.m. every day): CancerCare patients and cardiac patients with appointments at the Bergen Cardiac Care Centre (Y2) ONLY

 Please note that Emergency entrance remains open as usual for patients needing Emergency care.

 Dialysis patients will be able to continue accessing the back entrance in C Block of the main hospital for their treatments as they currently do.

-Patients arriving at the hospital for a scheduled appointment or procedure will be screened for symptoms and travel history.
+Patients and visitors arriving at the hospital for a scheduled appointment or procedure will be screened for symptoms and travel history.

 We encourage you to use our Well Wishes Program to let your loved one know you are thinking about them.

 St. Boniface Hospital has been providing leadership in health care on behalf of Manitobans since it was first established by the Grey Nuns in 1871.

 The Everett Atrium serves as the main entrance for St. Boniface Hospital, located at 409 Taché Avenue.

 A public space, it includes the main Inquiry Desk, several retail services available to patients, visitors, and staff , and leads to the Buhler Gallery, an art gallery open to all.

 We invite patients and visitors to ask the staff at the Main Information Desk for directions and wayfinding.